royalrangersorg/camporamasop/sop/catering/food_prep/sanitation_surface_cleaning.md

 6. If a 3-compartment sink is used, setup and use the sink in the following manner:
-  * In the first compartment, wash with a clean detergent solution at or above 110 oF or at the temperature specified by the detergent manufacturer.
+  * In the first compartment, wash with a clean detergent solution at or above 110 F or at the temperature specified by the detergent manufacturer.
   * In the second compartment, rinse with clean water.
-  * In the third compartment, sanitize with a sanitizing solution mixed at a concentration specified on the manufacturer’s label or by immersing in hot water at or above 171 o
+  * In the third compartment, sanitize with a sanitizing solution mixed at a concentration specified on the manufacturer’s label or by immersing in hot water at or above 171 oF
 F for 30 seconds.
-Test the chemical sanitizer concentration by using an appropriate test kit.
+  * Test the chemical sanitizer concentration by using an appropriate test kit.

 7. If a dishmachine is used:
   * Check with the dishmachine manufacturer to verify that the information on the data plate is correct.
   * Refer to the information on the data plate for determining wash, rinse, and sanitization (final) rinse temperatures; sanitizing solution concentrations; and water pressures, if applicable.
   * Follow manufacturer’s instructions for use.
-  * Ensure that food contact surfaces reach a surface temperature of 160 o F or above
+  * Ensure that food contact surfaces reach a surface temperature of 160 oF or above

-if using hot water to sanitize.
+if using hot water to sanitize

 MONITORING:
 Foodservice will:
 1. During all hours of operation, visually and physically inspect food contact surfaces of equipment and utensils to ensure that the surfaces are clean.
 2. In a 3-compartment sink, on a daily basis:
   * Visually monitor that the water in each compartment is clean.
   * Take the water temperature in the first compartment of the sink by using a calibrated thermometer.
   * If using chemicals to sanitize, test the sanitizer concentration by using the appropriate test kit for the chemical.
   * If using hot water to sanitize, use a calibrated thermometer to measure the water temperature.
 3. In a dishmachine, on a daily basis:
   * Visually monitor that the water and the interior parts of the machine are clean and free of debris.
   * Continually monitor the temperature and pressure gauges, if applicable, to ensure that the machine is operating according to the data plate.
   * For hot water sanitizing dishmachine, ensure that food contact surfaces are reaching the appropriate temperature by placing a piece of heat sensitive tape on a smallware item or a maximum registering thermometer on a rack and running the item or rack through the dishmachine.
   * For chemical sanitizing dishmachine, check the sanitizer concentration on a recently washed food-contact surface using an appropriate test kit.